angx-system/angeliax/README.md

 Trust is what this architecture actually builds.
 Witnessing, curation, and partnering are the three acts that establish it — each one a steward or a base staking their own name on what they've seen.

-ANGX sits in the lineage of an old idea, extended in a new direction.
 Git gave code a permanent, distributed history — every change, every branch, traceable without a central server.
 Dat, and later Hypercore, extended that same idea to datasets and general files.
-ANGX extends it once more: not to the artifact's history, but to what happens after the artifact leaves the repository — where it got deployed, what failed, what was learned, who replicated it and where.
+ANGX applies it to what happens after the artifact leaves the repository: where it got deployed, what failed, what was learned, who replicated it and where.
 Git shows how code changed.
-ANGX shows what the code, the design, or the practice actually did once they met the world.
+ANGX shows what the code, the design, or the practice actually did once it met the world.

 ---